Molly Fish: A Comprehensive Guide for Aquarists and Fish Enthusiasts

 The conditions in a breeding aquarium must be perfect, and the water (and the tank in general) must be clean.

-Raising the temperature a little can help to initiate the mating, but don’t go above 78°F.
+Raising the water temperature a little can help to initiate the mating, but don’t go above 78°F.

 Males perform a courtship display for females; when the female is ready to mate, she will allow the male to fertilize her eggs.